 By the time we woke back up, things seemed to have calmed down outside.
-There are still some relatively high winds and big swells but the sky cleared up and it turned into a beautiful day.
-After a cozy lunch of veggie and quinoa chili from our chef team of Val, Greg, and Max, the shipmates all headed down to the salon for a couple classes.
-Up first was Marine Biology in which we learned all about coral reef ecosystems.
-This included the biology of what corals actually are (animals!), their economic importance to different island and coastal communities around the world, what role they play as a larger, productive ecosystem within un-productive, tropical regions, and how they are being affected by different aspects of climate change.
+There are still some relatively high winds and big swells, but the sky cleared up, and it turned into a beautiful day.
+After a cozy lunch of veggie and quinoa chili from our chef team of Val, Greg, and Max, the shipmates all headed down to the salon for a couple of classes.
+Up first was Marine Biology, in which we learned all about coral reef ecosystems.
+This included the biology of what corals actually are (animals!), their economic importance to a different island and coastal communities around the world, what role they play as a larger, productive ecosystem within un-productive, tropical regions, and how they are being affected by different aspects of climate change.

 In Leadership class, the students then started watching a movie called “White Squall” about the experience of a school ship that went through a large squall and how they come together as a team to deal with this hardship.
 After classes, watch team 1 had to head straight back up to deck to help Smash with the rest of their watch.
 The water chemistry group (Bennitt, Katie, Hannah, and Katelyn) for Oceanography also came up on deck to collect a new water sample and investigate the water chemistry.

 We fueled up for another round of night watches with lentil and tomato soup as the seas continued to calm and the front continues to fall behind us.
 Everyone is looking forward to some calmer seas tonight (hopefully!), and watch team 3 is preparing for the upcoming 8 pm to midnight watch.
 We will see what excitement we get on our watch tonight!

 Hi to Mom, Dad, Maud, Andres, Fred, and Little T!

 Photo 1: The available team members from watch team 1 finishing up the afternoon watch (Smash, Tony, and Hannah)